 - Export/Import Configuration: save/restore programs and settings.
-This is useful for firmware upgrade. - About: display the app version, firmware version, and the language localization website. - Localization: change display language (currently supporting 22 languages).
-Please check the About page to see how you can contribute to additional languages. - Disable Operation: disables zone operations.
+This is useful for firmware upgrade. - About: display the app version, firmware version, and the language localization website. - Localization: change display language (currently supporting 25 languages).
+Please check the About page to see how you can contribute to additional languages. - OpenSprinkler.com Login: log in with your opensprinkler.com account name and password.
+This allows cloud synced data such as station photos, notes, site configurations etc. - Disable Operation: disables zone operations.
 This is useful if OpenSprinkler will not be used for an extended period of time. - Weather Diagnostics: display weather data (requires a valid Wunderground API key).

-Tip: at any time, you can activate the sidebar by dragging your mouse pointer from left to right (on desktop browses) or swiping your finger from left to right (on mobile browsers).
+TIP: at any time, you can activate the sidebar by dragging your mouse pointer from left to right (on desktop browses) or swiping your finger from left to right (on mobile browsers).

-3.1 Current Status
+3.1 Device Status

-Every page, including the home page, has a footer which shows the devices current status.
-This attempts to show the most important status element in the following order: system disabled status (if currently disabled), any currently running stations, or active rain delay status.
-If no active events are detected the system will display the run time of the last run station and if not available will read "System Idle".
+The footer shows the device's current status.
+It shows information in the following priority: system enable status, currently running stations, or active rain delay status.
+If no active events are detected the system will display information of the last run station and if not available will read 'System Idle'.
+If a flow sensor is installed and enables, the status bar also shows the realtime flow rate (updated every 30 seconds).
+For controllers that have current sensing capability, the status bar also shows the total current draw of all solenoid valves.